PurpleOne enjoys sharing interviewing tips and tricks to help their readers land the job.

 Chances are you will have to work shifts if you want to be a lab tech, especially if you work in a hospital setting.
 Most labs—unless very small—are open 24 hours a day, 7 days a week, and that includes weekends and holidays.
 Yes, that means Christmas too!

-And depending on where you end up working, you may need to participate in "on call" shifts, too.
+And depending on where you end up working, you may need to participate in "on-call" shifts, too.
 That means that you take your turn carrying a pager with you, and even though you're home, you are ready to show up on the job on a split second's notice.
 Most employers will require you to be within a driving range that will allow you to get to work within 20 minutes of getting called in.
-I have never worked on call myself but hear it can be pretty tiring.
+I have never worked on-call myself, but I hear it can be pretty tiring.
 Try going to sleep only to be woken up two hours later for a call to go into work.
-You get there, do whatever you have to do, get back home and just get to sleep (if you can even sleep at all) and then you get another call!
+You get there, do whatever you have to do, get back home and just get to sleep (if you can even sleep at all), and then you get another call!
 This seems to be the life of the on-call worker.
 However, if it doesn't bother you, it can be a great way to make quite a bit of extra money because you usually get paid overtime.

 3. You Work Well Alone Within a Group Environment